reachael/anomaly_detection/README.md

 # Coding Summary

 I used Python 3.6.1 for this coding challenge.
 In the Python scripts, I used sys, time, json, collections and math modules.
 All are built-in modules for Python.
-There are 3 python files in the src directory.
-They are:
+There are 3 python files in the src directory. graph.py and attribute.py are modules to be imported into main.py which is the main script to run.
+The followings are the python files and functions inside (Graph is a class) :

 ## graph.py